 Phil Brown is a Brisbane journalist and author who writes on the arts, entertainment, books and people.

-Phil is a humorist focussing on problems associated with existential angst.
+Phil is a humourist and popular columnist focussing on problems associated with existential angst.
 Hopefully his audiences have some angst of their own so will be able to identify with his many foibles.
 He is also an experienced professional journalist who has had an interesting life's journey.

 Raised in Hong Kong, he moved with his family to the Gold Coast at the age of 13, became a teenage surfie, later studied poetry under Bruce Dawe, started his career in a small rural backwater and has worked in Brisbane, Sydney and Melbourne as a journalist.
-He has been, among other things, an anti-social social columnist, film critic and interviewer of the rich, famous and shameless for the News Limited owned lifestyle magazine Brisbane News, where he is now senior writer – although he's not that old.
+He has been, among other things, an anti-social social columnist, film critic and interviewer of the rich, famous and shameless for the News Limited owned lifestyle magazine Brisbane News and for many years he served as Arts Editor of The Courier-Mail.
+He has also written extensively on travel and has had his work published internationally in Time magazine and The South China Morning Post among other publications.

 Thank you for the day you spent at Chisholm.
 The kids all enjoyed their time with you and found your stories interesting and engaging.
 The feedback from teachers has also been very positive, especially in relation to your ability to relate to the students.
 The English HOD was interested in getting you back in the future!